So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 Lastly, despite what you have read in other blogs, please do not ask “is there anything that makes you question if I am a good fit for this position?”

-I have been asked this question by a few candidates usually at the close of the interview and it always makes me feel like I’m about to get sued.
+Candidates often ask this question at the close of the interview and it can make the manager feel like they’re about to get sued.

 It’s super awkward and it’s not a good idea to make your interviewer feel uncomfortable during the interview.